Real-life cases, data encryption, and testimonials using RFID and NFC technology

 - Tools to ensure data interoperability

-- Intellectual property protection models through encryption
+- Intellectual property protection models using encryption

 Testimonial (Fraunhofer IZM):